powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ### Conversion from CGMES to PowSyBl grid model

-The following sections describe in detail how each supported CGMES network component is converted to PowSyBl network model objects and how they are created from IIDM objects.
+The following sections describe in detail how each supported CGMES network component is converted to PowSyBl network model objects.

 #### Substation